 Please complete this form to submit an editing request.
 All new clients must meet with a GEC editor before their work is accepted for editing; some projects may also require approval from supervising instructors/advisors.
 All appointments are accepted on a first come, first served basis.
 Larger projects may require several days for editing; therefore, it is recommended that you make an appointment well in advance of your anticipated deadline.
 For more information, including our new eligibility requirements, please see our policies and procedures.
 Incomplete forms will not be accepted.

 Missy is an ABD doctoral student in Composition and Cultural Rhetoric.
 At SU she has taught WRT 105, 205, 303, and 600.
 As a teacher and researcher, she is interested in second language writing, rhetorical genre studies, academic publication practices, and research methods and methodology.
-She is looking forward to becoming a new mom this year, dissertating, navigating the job market, and working with students who submit work to the GEC!
+She is looking forward to welcoming her second baby this year, dissertating, navigating the job market, and working with students who submit work to the GEC!